CyberFlameGO/svnpython/Doc/library/pdb.rst

    inside a called function, while ``next`` executes called functions at (nearly) full speed, only stopping at the next line in the current function.)

-unt(il)
-   Continue execution until the line with the line number greater than the current one is reached or when returning from current frame.

-   .. versionadded:: 2.6

 r(eturn)
    Continue execution until the current function returns.